 Repeat this process for all the fields/placeholders you want to use in your subject.

 Now that you have defined your placeholders, you can add them to file names as you wish.
 Close the placeholder setup and click again in the “Filename “ field.
 For our example, we have defined the following placeholders for an invoice.

 - %2 - The recipient name

 - %3 - The due date

-With this we could now for example, build this subject: Our invoice %1 for %2 - Due %3
+With this we could now build for example, this file name: Our Invoice %1 for %2 - Due: %3

-How the subject then looks in use, you will find out in the next step.
+How the subject then looks in use, you will learn in the next step.